lsst-sqre/gafaelfawr/docs/applications.rst

     This may not be set at the same time as ``notebook``.

 ``delegate_scope`` (optional)
-    A comma-separated list of scopes that the internal token should have.
+    A comma-separated list of scopes that the internal token should have, if available from the authenticating token.
     Only meaningful when ``delegate_to`` is also set.

     By default, these scopes are optional.